What wine should you serve with your steak? Is there a specific type of wine that goes well with steak?

-Steak is a delicious meat dish that has become very popular over the years.
+The traditional steak is a delicious meat dish that has become very popular over the years.
 There are several types of steaks, like rib-eye, T-bone, porterhouse, filet Mignon, and strip steak.
-Each type of steak requires a specific type of wine.
+Each type, or cut, goes best with a specific type of wine.

 There are four main categories of wines that go well with steak: red, white, rosé, and sparkling.